wp-plugins/cyclone-slider-2/README.txt

 * Now compiles the template CSS and JS files instead of using template_redirect hook.
 This is to fix problems with some users reporting broken css and js.
 * Minified CSS and JS for templates.
 * Compiles needed CSS and JS only instead of loading all CSS and JS from all templates.
-* Added template column to all slideshow screen.
+* Added template column to all slider screen.
 * Updated language files

 = 2.2.3 - 2013-02-14 =
 * Added option for random slide order on every page visit.
 * Refactored some code.
-* Added image count to all slideshow screen.
+* Added image count to all slider screen.

 = 2.2.2 - 2013-02-05 =
 * Updated language files.
 * Bug Fix.
 Post Type Switcher fix via jquery.
 * UI Enhancement.
 Removed overflow for templates.
-* Ignore image resize if slideshow dimension is equal to the image dimension.
+* Ignore image resize if slider dimension is equal to the image dimension.
 * UI Enhancement.
 Decrease drag delay for slide sortables in editor.

 = 2.2.1 - 2012-12-25 =